vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

     E = 5
 }
 ```
 will have hashcode of `12345`.
-And with this implementation we get a nice kick:
+And with this new `GetHashCode` implementation we get a nice kick:

 | Total buckets | Buckets occupied | % buckets occupied |